bioconda/bioconda.github.io/_sources/recipes/opsin/README.rst.txt

 Notes
 -----
-Opsin is Java program that comes with a custom wrapper shell script.
+Opsin is a Java program that comes with a custom wrapper shell script.
 This shell wrapper is called \"opsin\" and is on \$PATH by default.
 By default
-\"\-Xms512m \-Xmx1g\" is set in the wrapper.
+\"\-Xms512m \-Xmx4g\" is set in the wrapper.
 If you want to overwrite it you can specify these values directly after your binaries.
 If you have \_JAVA\_OPTIONS set globally this will take precedence.
-For example run opsin with \"opsin \-Xms512m \-Xmx1g \-\-help\"
+For example run opsin with \"opsin \-Xms512m \-Xmx4g \-\-help\"

 Download stats